 - 4’x8′ underlayment* – This was the lightest wood I could find in a size close to 4’x4′.
 You want the wood to be light but strong and big enough to go under two large self healing cutting mats.

 - Fiskars Cutting mats*

-- Use the sticky tack to adhere all four corners of each cutting mat.
+Use the sticky tack to adhere all four corners of each cutting mat for fabric.
 I chose sticky tack so that I would be able to use the other side of the mat whenever I wanted.

 I found it easiest to store it horizontally so that I wouldn’t have to worry about the portable cutting mats separating from the wood.
 I love if a project that is half cut out then I could store it under a bed or a couch to be finished another day.

 When I store mine under the couch a little bit peeks out, but it would be completely hidden under a bed.

 I tried storing the portable cutting mat vertically, and it kind of works.
 The sticky tack is not strong enough to keep the cutting mats on the wood long-term.

 If it’s stored behind something in a tight space and keeps the cutting mats stuck to the wood, then it works great.

 I hope this can solve some problems for you if you have a tiny space or a multi-purpose sewing area!
 You can definitely make it work with whatever situation you have!